MichaelCurrin/docsify-js-tutorial/docs/_coverpage.md

 ![icon](_media/docs_face.png)

 # Docsify Template
-> Tutorial for turning your project's docs folder into a docs site.
+> Tutorial to turn your docs into a docs site using base files

-- :hourglass_flowing_sand: Setup in a few minutes
+- :hourglass_flowing_sand: Setup a basic site in a few minutes
 - :open_file_folder: No need to reformat or restructure existing markdown docs
 - :pushpin: No static site generator needed
 - :hammer: No CLI tool required - library loads in the browser